Dr Stella Compton Dickinson

-I have a sliding scale of payments depending on circumstances, ranging from £85 for low income to £125.
+I have a sliding scale of payments depending on circumstances, and provide an initial complimentary 15 minute phone call to answer questions at a mutually convenient time.
+Fees range from £85 for low income to £125.
 The latter if gross income is above £40,000.
-I can help performing artists by providing an assesment to various charitable bodies who fund psychotherapy..
-Longer assesments with report =£150.
+I provide remote access sessions by Zoom and also a blended treatment of zoom and face to face.
+In special circumstances zoom for £60 to help performing artists by providing an assessment report for funding from charitable bodies.
+Longer assessments with report =£150.
 Terms and conditions are available at www.stellacompton.co.uk

-Free 15 minute phone chat to answer yoru questions,with no further obligation prior to making an appointment.
+Free 15 minute phone chat to answer your questions,with no further obligation prior to making an appointment.

 I take a non-judgemental, broad minded, empathic and compassionate approach, working within the structured cognitive analytic (CAT) approach, which has been clinically tested in NHS Services.
 This may include integrative aspects of trauma –based therapy, psychodynamic, cognitive behavioural (CBT)and evidence-based arts therapies techniques.

 I have twenty years of NHS experience as a Clinical Research Lead and Head of Department, and over the past decade I have established a private psychotherapy service in which my clients’ problems are frequently resolved over a cost-effective, time-limited treatment.
 I take self- referrals, as well and referrals from top consultants in cancer care and private psychiatric healthcare.